lincal4wlf/mobx-react-mvvm/README.md

 # mobx-react-mvvm
-a mvvm standard based on mobx-react
+a mvvm standard by TypeScript based on mobx-react